With so much craziness in 2020, how will the year's most chaotic sales weekend change with the times?

 Another idea is to create an exclusive collection just for Black Friday.
 This way, the urgency to buy comes with the fact that the edition is limited, not because the prices have sunk so much.
 Modernica sets a good example with this email below:

 The only thing that can kill your conversions is when people aren’t able to read your newsletter properly.
-Make sure your email is responsive and looks good on all devices.
+Make sure you send mobile-friendly newsletters so that your email is responsive and looks good on all devices.

 When you create your newsletter using an email tool, you shouldn’t have any problems with the responsiveness.
-Most email software, like MailerLite, automatically make sure your email is displayed correctly.
+Most email software, like MailerLite, will automatically ensure that your email is displayed correctly.

-Black Friday and Cyber Monday emails are something special.
+Black Friday emails and Cyber Monday newsletters are something special.
 Your regular newsletters probably have a design concept that you stick to.
 However, for these emails, it’s totally okay (and even encouraged) to switch it up a little.

 For a Black Friday email, you can exchange your regular newsletter colors and create an almost or all-black email.
 The color combination black, white and one or two colors to accentuate works well.